 The Islands & Hidden Beach

-Once you arrive at the islands, and the boat is anchored along side the islands, the crew brings out the kayaks, stand up paddle boards and snorkeling gear.
+Once you arrive at the islands on your Islas Marietas tour and the boat is anchored along side the islands, the crew brings out the kayaks, stand up paddle boards and snorkeling gear.
 While some people are doing these activities, others, in small groups, are taken to see the beach and some caves on the side of the island.

 It’s mandatory to wear your life preserver but shoes, sunglasses or cameras are not allowed.
 They don’t want anything added to the ongoing clean up.
 However, I think a GoPro would be acceptable if it’s secured correctly.
 No drones are allowed.